Bruh722/ccjs200/README.md

 * We can use our z-table on page 533 to see that the area between the mean and 1 standard deviation above the mean of a normal distribution should be about 0.3413 or 34.1% of the curve.
 * Since the area between 2.097 and 2.513 is 0.3975 and the area between 0 and 1 on a standard normal z-table is 0.3413, we conclude that our sampling distribution is not normal.
 * We've determined the distribution is not normal.
-Is it symmetric?
+Is it symmetric? (*Note*: normality implies symmetry but symmetry does not imply normality).
 * We can check on how close to symmetric it is by calculating the percent of the distribution that is below the mean of the distribution:

 ```r